 Since I was planning to go to KL, I instinctively selected SIN-KUL from the dropdown menu which is what I would do if I were booking a flight ticket.
 Fortunately I found out later after receiving the confirmation that I had made the wrong selection.
 I should have selected SIN-BU instead, which stands for Bandar Utama.
 So I called support and they helped me change the route to SIN-BU.

-For the uninitiated like me here are what the route selections stand for:
+For those clueless like me the route selections are:

 - SIN-BU is SIN to Bandar Utama (where 1Utama Shopping Mall is located).

 - SIN-KUL is SIN to Corus Hotel (Jalan Ampang) near KL City Centre (KLCC)

 - SIN-SWY is SIN to Sunway Pyramid (Bandar Sunway, Petaling Jaya)

 The bus departs Singapore from Harbourfront Centre (Address: #02-52, 1 Maritime Square).
 Go to the office on the 2nd floor 30 mins before departure to change the reservation PIN to a physical ticket.
 There are different departure times for the 3 routes.